 Interest Rate in Ghana averaged 19.08 percent from 2000 until 2023, reaching an all time high of 29.50 percent in March of 2023 and a record low of 12.50 percent in December of 2006.
 This page provides - Ghana Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Ghana Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Interest Rate in Ghana is expected to be 15.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Ghana to stand at 14.75 in 12 months time.
-In the long-term, the Ghana Interest Rate is projected to trend around 14.00 percent in 2020, according to our econometric models.
+Interest Rate in Ghana is expected to be 29.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Ghana Interest Rate is projected to trend around 27.00 percent in 2024 and 25.00 percent in 2025, according to our econometric models.